Liberty Law

 Driving While Disqualified

 Under section 259(4) of the Criminal Code, it is a criminal offence to drive while under a driving prohibition.
 This prohibition comes from a judge ordering you not to drive for a specified period.
+Life becomes very inconvenient when you can’t drive, especially if you need to drive to work, so these are instances where a Liberty Law traffic lawyer in Edmonton or one of our other offices in Alberta can be extremely useful.

 For a first offence, a prosecutor will usually ask for a prison sentence.
 This type of offence is viewed by the courts harshly because the charge is based on disobeying a court order.
 However, there are defences that may be available.
 If you are found guilty of this offence, there is a further mandatory driving prohibition imposed.